ranleung/isthisimagefake/README.md

 ## What's next?: <a id='next'></a>

 We were able to get a relatively high accuracy by using Convolutional Neural Networks.
 Even others models such as Gradient Boosting and random forest performed reasonably well.
 I believe this has much to do with the the data preprocessing steps.
-We were able to apply Error Level Analysis on the imags to give our models some signal or common factor between fake and real images.
+We were able to apply Error Level Analysis on the images to give our models some signal or common factor between fake and real images.

-**However, Error Level Analysis is not perfect.** As successive resave operation occurs, the error level will decrease over time.
-After a number of resaves, the grid square reaches its minimum error level making it harder to detect the layers that were digitally touched.
+**However, Error Level Analysis is not perfect.** As successive re-save operation occurs, the error level will decrease over time.
+After a number of re-saves, the grid square reaches its minimum error level making it harder to detect the layers that were digitally touched.

 Ultimately, I believe that ELA can compliment other existing verification techniques.
-Other algorithms that we can implement are clone dectection, noise analysis, and even image metadata.
+Other algorithms that we can implement are clone detection, noise analysis, and even image metadata.